-With a little more notice we might have saved some money on the car hire and accomodation in Iceland, but with only a week or so to go the fact we didn’t have to cancel anything was good enough!
+With a little more notice we might have saved some money on the car hire and accommodation in Iceland, but with only a week or so to go the fact we didn’t have to cancel anything was good enough!

-Anyway, hopefully that sets the scene for the next few blogs which will focus on each destination…
+Anyway, hopefully, that sets the scene for the next few blogs which will focus on each destination…

 ps: yes, I’m writing this the evening before our Icelandair flight to New York.
-My 6 year old daughter has been keeping a diary each day, so I thought I should do the same!
+My 6-year-old daughter has been keeping a diary each day, so I thought I should do the same!